verdaux/BookNotes/Phrases/Impressors 15.md

 - [ ] I don’t wanna read that you’re going to put on some lo-fi jazz to read Sally Rooney with a 40$ scented candle lit up next to your urban outfitter clean sheets.
 - [ ] when we said ‘Let’s get off our phones and delete Instagram’ it wasn’t to post an insipid newsletter with details you should only share with your therapist.
 - [ ] and I whistle slow walkers on the street because I’m a fearless menace
+- [ ] where great minds come to read and write, but also less than spectacular minds have come to this place